 A Woman After God's Own Heart

-What defines the woman of Proverbs 31 is her careful and critical eye, her frugality and usefulness, and diligence in all things.
-While it seems to describe Wonder Woman, I believe all women can have these traits, even if they don't get things right 100% of the time.
+Proverbs 31 is an account of a virtuous woman.
+With her careful and critical eye, frugality, usefulness, and diligence in all things, she's a Biblical Wonder Woman.
+But here's the thing.
+There's a little of her in ALL women, even if they don't get things right 100% of the time.
 Because what it all boils down to is a woman's willingness to submit her life to God, and in so doing she approaches each task in a loving manner.
 The fruits of the Spirit will abide in her, allowing her to think clearly, plan out the day without wasting it, and still have some down-time at the end of the day to reflect - alone, with her children, with her spouse, and with God.

 Stress will creep in from time-to-time, but it won't keep a strong woman down - if she's surrounded by the loving community she needs and the resources from which to draw.
-That is why teaching women how to prepare for their futures (whether as marrieds or singles) at an early age is vastly important.
-Without the skills for tomorrow, women will resort to laziness, leading to excessive spending, and eventually an endless cycle of "why me?" and unfulfillment.
-Such women are everywhere, and surprisingly they are not all non-Christians.
+That is why teaching a woman how to prepare for her future (whether married or single) at an early age is vastly important.
+Without the skills for tomorrow, any woman will resort to laziness, leading to excessive spending, and eventually an endless cycle of "why me?" and dissatisfaction - in both the Christian and non-Christian population.

-Having a strong faith-filled foundation is also key for women to draw upon when times are tough.
-Without having a childhood of biblical lessons and instruction, it can be hard (but not impossible) to even consider what the Bible suggests what a woman should and must do for her home and family.
+Having a strong faith-filled foundation is also key for a woman to draw upon when times are tough.
+Without having a childhood of biblical lessons and instruction, it can be hard (but not impossible) to even consider what the Bible suggests she do for happiness and fulfillment.
 Without that understanding of where those all come from, it can be confusing for a woman reading them for the first time, and she may end up being resentful of religion as a whole.

 But when a woman has been equipped with all of the information she truly needs when she approaches adulthood, she will have a good head on her shoulders, possessing knowledge from Christ, and will have the ability to choose a good match in a husband.
 Her husband will have skills that complement hers, so that together they can build up each other and trade their weaknesses for the other person's strengths.
 When that happens, the wife of Proverbs 31 can and will become a reality.
 And while there's no guarantee for a "happily-ever-after", there will be that sense of satisfaction that comes from following God's will, even through the mistakes.